rfpg/csci6221/README.md

 # csci6221
-Repo for Advanced Software Paradigms
+Repository for Advanced Software Paradigms

+# Clojure Group!

+a)
+Richard Graham
+Maryam Ghorbanvirdi
+b)
+Synchronously and Asynchronously (we will use Slack to communicate) c)
+Tuesdays, Thursdays and Fridays